valentinakrenz/NorSysCons/README.md

 wideFile.xlsx includes all behavioral, physiological, questionnaire data and extracted parameters from the fMRI analyses.
 Additionally, longFile_FreeRecall.xlsx includes free recall data in long file format for trialwise linear mixed model analyses.

+Source Data includes all data necessary for creating the figures of the manuscript.

 CODE

 analysis.R includes the script for data analysis in R version 4.0.2 (https://www.r-project.org/).